odsod/learn-x86-asm/README.md

 Nesting level is used for nested functions in higher level languages.

+## Branch instructions

+Two types of branches: unconditional and conditional.

+Conditional branches use the `FLAGS` register.

 ### CMP

 Compare two values.

 Computes the difference between the left and right operand.
 Updates the `FLAGS` register accordingly.

+Does what `SUB` does and ignores the result.

 Relevant flags for unsigned comparison: